Kaggle/kaggle-environments/kaggle_environments/envs/kore_fleets/starter_bots/ts/README.md

 A basic TS interpreter has been created in `interpreter.ts`.
 You can use or modify this file to train machine learning models in JS/TS.

 Currently it supports 2 agents and customizable number of episodes.

+It has two modes: `run` and `step`.

-After each episode, you can access the complete history of the game.
+`run` mode: After each episode, you can access the complete history of the game.
 For each turn, you can access the full observation (state) as a Board object, actions performed and the reward obtained after performing the action.
+This mode is useful for evaluating an agent.

+`step` mode: The interpreter initializes new games and allows stepping through the game interactively.
+You have complete control over the board and the agent during each step.
+This mode is useful for training machine learning models.

-Sample command to run the interpreter can be found in npm scripts as `npm run interpreter`.
+Sample command to run the interpreter can be found in npm scripts as `npm run interpreter:run` and `npm run interpreter:step`.

-## Miner bot
+## Miner bot and Do nothing bot

 A sample miner bot `MinerBot.ts` is provided, with Python entrypoint as `miner.py`.
 It has the same logic as the Python `miner` bot in `kore_fleets.py`.